An unsafe work environment is usually a sign of a deeper problem, like poor management or an overworked team.

 - Doesn’t Check Your References – If your employer doesn’t bother to check your references, it could indicate that they are not careful to screen employees.

-- Allergies – Wheezing, shortness of breath, and other allergy related symptoms could be a sign that you have asbestos in the workplace.
+- Allergies – Wheezing, shortness of breath, and other allergy-related symptoms could be a sign that you have asbestos in the workplace.
 Asbestos is extremely dangerous, often resulting in lung disease or cancer.
 The Missouri Workers’ Compensation Act was expanded in the past few years to include “occupational disease due to toxic exposure.”
-This means that your employer may be liable in part or in full for any asbestos related illness.
+This means that your employer may be liable in part or in full for any asbestos-related illness.

 - Frequent Illness – Frequent illness could not just be a sign of poor air quality, but also of chronic stress.
 Chronic stress is one of the worst contributing factors to a weakened immune system and frequent illness.
 It’s also a sign of a poorly managed workplace, a shortage of workers, or a lack of team unity, all contributing factors to an unsafe work environment.
-High stress is not only bad for your health, it can actually lead to mistakes in the workplace that leave people injured.
+High stress is not only bad for your health, but it can also actually lead to mistakes in the workplace that leave people injured.

 - Lack of Rules – Any workplace should have an easily accessible handbook and safety rules prominently displayed.
 If they do not, it could indicate a lack of regard for safety as well as disorganization and unprofessionalism.
 Be sure to mention this to your St. Louis workers’ compensation attorney.

 Seek Legal Help